LoveLow-Global/BDDG_LCC/README.md

 # Contact

-For any questions, or if you want to see the ongoing research paper, feel free to contact me.
+For any questions, feel free to contact me.

-There is also the private repository for this research, which is updated more often.
-If you are interested about this, also contact me.

-My contacts are: awesomepeoplefund@gmail.com / Jihyung.Kim.UG@dartmouth.edu
+My contacts are: awesomepeoplefund@gmail.com or Jihyung.Kim.UG@dartmouth.edu

+# Note

+I am manually uploading the files instead of using git push, as I have another private repository linked to this project.

+This research supported by the [William H. Neukom 1964 Institute for Computational Science](https://neukom.dartmouth.edu/).